 This worked example documents the ASME Section VIII Division 1 design of a 48 in OD vertical pressure vessel under combined internal pressure and full vacuum, 30 psig internal MAWP at 100 °F, with the same vessel rated for 15 psig external pressure (full vacuum) at the same temperature.
 The shell is SA-516 Grade 70 Normalized at 0.300 in nominal wall, stiffened by one circumferential vacuum ring at midspan.
 The heads are one F&D torispherical on top and one 2:1 SE on the bottom, both 0.500 in nominal SA-516-70 N. Vacuum is the governing structural load.

 The teaching content of the page is the external-pressure design chain: UG-28(c) chart-procedure shell calc with and without the vacuum ring (worked examples 1 and 2), UG-29 vacuum-ring moment-of-inertia calculation (worked example 3), UG-33(e) F&D head external pressure (worked example 4), and UG-33(f) 2:1 SE head external pressure with K_o = 0.9 equivalent sphere radius (worked example 5).
 The unstiffened shell would carry only 9.8 psi external pressure; with the midspan vacuum ring the shell rating climbs to 33 psig, an 18 psi margin above the 15 psig vacuum requirement.
-The page is a direct mirror of PVEng's External Pressure Methods sample, with a different configuration and original numbers.
+The numbers and the configuration are original to this page; the example demonstrates the external-pressure design chain end to end.

 Five sections.
 Each section is a collapsible block.
 Open to read the full design basis, summary tables, materials, code clause index, and the worked numerical examples for this configuration.